Special values of spectral zeta functions and combinatorics: Sturm-Liouville problems: Introduction

-Thanks to Weyl's law \eqref{Weyl}, we know that $\zeta_T(s)$ converges at the half-plane $\Re(s)>1/2$.
-Moreover, in the case that $w\equiv 1$ and $p$, $q$ are smooth in \eqref{GeneralS-LProblem}, $\zeta_T(s)$ can be meromorphically extended to the whole complex plane (cf. \cite{Fucci-Graham-Kirsten,Gesztesy-Kirsten}).
+Thanks to asymptotic formula \eqref{Weyl}, we know that $\zeta_T(s)$ converges at the half-plane $\Re(s)>1/2$.
+Moreover, in the case that $q$ is smooth in \eqref{GeneralS-LProblem}, $\zeta_T(s)$ can be meromorphically extended to the whole complex plane (cf. \cite[Section 4]{Fucci-Graham-Kirsten}, \cite{Gesztesy-Kirsten}).
 In general, we do not know whether $\zeta_T(s)$ has a functional equation or not.
-In this paper, we study the problem on the evaluation of special values $\zeta_T(s)$ at positive integers $s=n$.
+In this paper, we study the problem on the evaluation of special values $\zeta_T(s)$ at positive integers $s=n$ using the integral of Green functions.

+This method naturally involves an interesting combinatorial problem on counting permutations with fixed pinnacle and vale sets.
 To illustrate the main problem, we first consider the following simple example.

 \begin{example} Consider the Sturm-Liouville problem with Dirichlet boundary conditions

 The $k$-th eigenvalue of \eqref{special-SL} is $\lambda_k=k^2$, for any $k\geq 1$ and up to a factor of \;$2$, its spectral zeta function is exact the Riemann zeta function